sakuli/Docs/content/writing_tests/tutorial.md

 tc.endOfStep('validate open whitepaper');
 {{< /highlight >}}

-The last step is to print this whitepaper as a pdf.
-We can do this with the following code
+As a last step we want to print this whitepaper as a pdf (saving it to the file-system).
+We can do this with the following code:
 {{< highlight typescript >}}
 await env.type(Key.P, Key.CTRL)
   .getRegionFromFocusedWindow()